Vipin1988/Magento-2-Graphql-APIs/README.md

 4. sudo php bin/magento setup:static-content:deploy -f
 5. sudo chmod -R 777 pub/ var/ generated/

-Now your Graphql api module is activated and your can make a postman collection for all APIs.
+Now your Graphql api module is activated and you can make a postman collection for all APIs.
 If you want to take all active api's postman collection then contact me on whatsapp +91-9990156554 or vipinkumar353@gmail.com